Attitude object

-An attitude object is the concept around which an attitude is formed and can change over time.
-This attitude represents an evaluative integration of both cognition and affect in relation to the attitude object.
+An attitude object is any concept or entity around which an attitude forms, integrating both cognition (beliefs) and affect (emotional responses) in a way that shapes how individual evaluate that object.
+Attitudes toward objects can evolve over time, influenced by various situational and contextual factors.
 An example of an attitude object is a product (e.g., a car).
 People can hold various beliefs about cars (cognitions, e.g., that a car is fast) as well as evaluations of those beliefs (affect, e.g., they might like or enjoy that the car is fast).
 Together these beliefs and affective evaluations of those beliefs represent an attitude toward the object.